Mark is one of the community of carers at Mobilise. Here he shares how Cass the Border Collie brings joy and more to him and his mum.

 When it comes to memory I have found through watching Cass and Mum together, Mum talks to her and never forgets her name nor that she belongs at the house with the owner.
 As she often these days forgets my name and who I am, a sad fact that I have got used too.

 Don't forget!
-We also have virtual cuppas which from Monday to Friday.
-Join us for laughs, a fun chat and real deep conversations!
-If that is too big a step, visit our Facebook community to connect with other unpaid carers.
+We also have virtual cuppas which are from Monday to Friday.
+Join us for laughs, a fun chat and deep conversations.
+If that is too big a step, join our Mobilise Hub to connect with other unpaid carers.